-J’khand crisis: Not announcing EC ruling may fuel horse-trading, UPA tells Governor | Politics
+J’khand crisis: Not announcing EC ruling may fuel horse-trading, UPA tells governor | Politics

 - India

-As the suspense over the continuation of Jharkhand Chief Minister Hemant Soren continued, UPA charged the Governor with encouraging political horse-trading by deliberately delaying announcing a decision on the CM's membership of the legislature.
+As the suspense over whether Hemant Soren can remain the Jharkhand chief minister continues, UPA charged the governor with encouraging political horse-trading by ''deliberately delaying'' announcing a decision on the CM's membership of the legislature.

-After a series of meetings, coalition partners JMM, Congress and RJD in a joint press conference urged Jharkhand Governor Ramesh Bais to clear the confusion prevailing in the state for the past four days.
+After a series of meetings, coalition partners JMM, Congress and RJD in a joint press conference urged Governor Ramesh Bais to clear the confusion prevailing in the state for the past few days.

-“If there is any report from the EC (ruling Soren should lose legislature membership on account of a mining lease renewal during his last term as CM), the Governor should make it public and announce his decision.
-Developmental works are being hampered due to the confusion,” senior JMM MLA and minister Champai Soren told the press conference.
+“If there is any report from the Election Commission (ruling Soren should lose legislature membership on account of a mining lease renewal during his last term as CM), the governor should make it public and announce his decision.
+Developmental works are being hampered due to the confusion,” senior JMM MLA and minister Champai Soren told reporters on Sunday.

 Stating that the ruling coalition is ready to face any situation, Congress leader and minister Banna Gupta requested the Governor to clear the confusion.